Pauline Cox explains what was involved in taking part in the Effective Early Learning (EEL) Project

 - The Adult Engagement Observation Scale

-- develop skills of retrieval and analysis of qualitative data and how this data can be organised into a report format
+- develop skills of retrieval and analysis of qualitative data and how this data can be organized into a report format

 - identify key features of action planning in relation to the Project, including strategies for implementing the Action Plan, supporting staff engaged in its implementation, and monitoring progress through continuous review.